Nursing Jobs at University of Miami with Visa Sponsorship

 Which visa types does University of Miami commonly use for Nursing roles?

-University of Miami uses several pathways for nursing hires, including H-1B for specialty occupation positions, TN for Canadian and Mexican nationals who qualify under NAFTA-successor categories, J-1 for exchange visitors in clinical training programs, and F-1 OPT or CPT for students completing U.S. nursing programs.
+University of Miami uses several pathways for nursing hires, including H-1B for specialty occupation positions, TN visa for Canadian and Mexican nationals who qualify under NAFTA-successor categories, J-1 visa for exchange visitors in clinical training programs, and F-1 OPT or CPT for students completing U.S. nursing programs.
 For permanent employment, UM has sponsored EB-2 and EB-3 green cards through the PERM process.

 What qualifications does University of Miami expect for Nursing positions?